A Bit of Fry & Laurie: Gelliant Gutfright

 Gelliant (Fry) is the host of short horror programme The Seventh Dimension, who presents bizarre and nonsensical stories such as "Flowers for Wendy" and "The Red Hat of Patferrick".
-Seated in an improbably large gold-buttoned leather chair, he indulges in elaborate and often pointless wordplay: "It is called 'Flowers for Wendy', but might it not rather have been called 'You have been Warned'? [pause] No, it might not."
+Seated in an improbably large gold-buttoned leather chair, he indulges in elaborate and often pointless wordplay: "It is called 'Flowers for Wendy', but might it not rather have been called 'You have been Warned'? [pause] No, it might not".
 The stories told were often in the style of The Twilight Zone.

 Gordon and Stuart

 Gordon (Fry) and Stuart (Laurie) are executives and old friends.
-Stuart is brash, arrogant and with a hugely inflated sense of his abilities in and out of the office.
+Stuart is brash, arrogant and with a hugely inflated sense of his abilities.
 He often bullies and patronises the mild-mannered Gordon, who in fact displays far greater knowledge and better control of the situation.
 For instance, when the two lunch at a Greek restaurant, Gordon speaks fluent Greek to the waiter while Stuart, having boasted of his affinity with the Greek people and his appreciation for their cuisine, fails to recognise dolmades and retsina wine.
-Gordon does not seem to resent Stuart's obnoxious treatment of him or his behaviour in general, and continues to cheerfully and skilfully deal with the situation, inadvertently showing Stuart to be hopelessly outclassed.
+Gordon does not seem to resent Stuart's obnoxious treatment of him or his behaviour in general and continues to cheerfully and skilfully deal with the situation, inadvertently showing Stuart to be hopelessly outclassed.
 This causes Stuart great consternation as he attempts to conceal his own inabilities and maintain his reputation as an intelligent and competent businessman.

 Jack and Freddy/Neddy

 Freddy (Laurie; character later renamed 'Neddy') is a meek, quiet man with a noticeable overbite (Laurie's performance is an homage to Peter Sellers' Lionel Mandrake in Dr. Strangelove).
 Jack (Fry) is an eyepatch-wearing, imposing man who belongs to an unnamed organisation.
 He recruits Freddy to participate in several of the organisation's efforts for the "cause", which he states to be freedom, although this may be hyperbolic.
-The characters stopped appearing after Neddy became Prime Minister.
+The characters stopped appearing after Neddy became prime minister.
 Neddy was being force-fed information from Jack when it became clear that Jack's organisation was a group of Nazis who were bent on ruling England through Neddy.
 Jack then stabbed Neddy in the back with his own Stanley knife.